FairBear/HS2_BoobSettings/README.md

 # HS2_BoobSettings
-A mod for Honey Select 2 that adds more options for the breast category.
+A mod for Honey Select 2 that adds more options for the breast and lower body (butt) category.

 <details>
   <summary>Image</summary>